Updated: Jan 2, 2022

-I've wrestled with this Andre the Giant-sized idea that we need to make this school year as normal as possible by keeping it moving, having high-expectations, holding all stakeholders accountable, etc. Let me assure you that I am no Hulk Hogan and this pandemic is far from 1987's pay-per-view Wrestlemania III event.
-I have found myself ready to tap out before I've even tapped into the week many Sunday afternoons because of the looming gargantuan expectations I have for myself staring me down from the other side of the educational ring.
+I've wrestled with this Andre the Giant-sized idea that we need to make this school year as normal as possible by keeping it moving, having high expectations, holding all stakeholders accountable, etc. Let me assure you that I am no Hulk Hogan and this pandemic is far from 1987's pay-per-view Wrestlemania III event.
+I have found myself on many Sunday afternoons ready to tap out before I've even tapped into the week of learning.
+The looming gargantuan expectations I have for myself stare me down from the other side of the educational ring each and every day.

 1. as much or as many as required.
 "There's too much work and not enough time to do it"